American Idiot (musical): Plot

 Back in the city, a frustrated Johnny manifests a rebellious drug-dealing alter ego called St. Jimmy, who is the carefree punk Johnny has always wanted to be.
 Johnny takes party drugs for the first time during "St. Jimmy".
 His new-found courage thanks to St. Jimmy and the drugs allow Johnny to make a successful move on the girl in the window.
 Two weeks later, Johnny admits he has injected heroin for the first time and spends the night with the girl he saw in the window, whom he calls "Whatsername".
-Back in Jingletown, Will sits on the couch as Heather's pregnancy progresses.
-He drinks beer and begs for a release.
+Back in Jingletown, Will sits on the couch drinking beer as Heather's pregnancy progresses.
 Meanwhile, Tunny is deployed to a war zone, and is shot and wounded.
 Will and Tunny beg for relief in "Give Me Novacaine".

 Johnny is smitten with Whatsername and they go to a club together to celebrate, but St. Jimmy has other plans for them in "Last of the American Girls / She's a Rebel".
 St. Jimmy hands Johnny heroin and Johnny pressures Whatsername into injecting with him.
 St. Jimmy sets the mood, Whatsername expresses her trust in Johnny, and Heather pledges her love to her newborn baby in "Last Night on Earth".

 Will is increasingly neglectful as Heather devotes herself to caring for their baby.
 Heather has had enough of Will's pot-and-alcohol-fuelled apathy.
 Despite Will's protestations, she takes the baby and walks out ("Too Much, Too Soon").
 At around the same time, lying in a bed in an army hospital surrounded by fellow injured soldiers, Tunny falls victim to the hopelessness he has seen during wartime ("Before the Lobotomy").
 Tunny hallucinates while on medication and imagines he and his nurse engaging in a balletic aerial dance ("Extraordinary Girl").
 He quickly falls in love with her.
 His hallucination disappears, and he's left with his fellow soldiers in agony ("Before the Lobotomy (Reprise)").